To Be with You Again

-"To Be With You Again" is a 1987 single by British band Level 42, from their album Running in the Family.
+"To Be with You Again" is a single released in 1987 by English jazz-funk band Level 42, from their album Running in the Family.
 The song was written by Mark King and Boon Gould, and was released as a single in other countries such as Australia, Germany, Italy, the Netherlands and others by the record label Polydor.

-"To Be With You Again" is the third Running in the Family single, released at the peak of their career.
-The single was preceded by two other UK Top 10 singles for the band: "Lessons In Love" (#3) and "Running in the Family" (#6).
+"To Be with You Again" is the third Running in the Family single, released at the peak of their career.
+The single was preceded by two other UK Top 10 singles for the band: "Lessons in Love" (#3) and "Running in the Family" (#6).
 The song also gained popularity in the Netherlands, peaking at #6 in the Dutch Top 40.

-This song has one music video, directed by Peter Christopherson, released in the same year of 1987.
+This song's music video was directed by Peter Christopherson.